The BEST camping and hammock tarp to make all your adventures more comfortable!

 Hammock camping is increasing in popularity.
-This is drawing a large number of novice hammock owners - and novice campers - into The Great Out There.
-Unfortunately, this also means thousands of dissatisfied, cold, cramped campers.
+There are a large number of novice hammock owners - and novice campers - venturing into The Great Out There.
+Unfortunately, this also means thousands of dissatisfied, cold, cramped campers...

 In a previous article, we discussed the best practices for protecting yourself from the elements while hammock camping.
-Using only a tarp for shelter is a new concept for most campers with experience only in tents.
+Using a tarp for shelter is a new concept for most campers who only have experience in tents.
 In this article we will more thoroughly discuss the features of the BEST camping and hammock tarp.

-Tarp camping is all about comfort in varied condition.
-The tarp shown has EIGHT stake loops along the sides.
+The tarp shown has FOUR stake loops along each side.
 This provides multiple pitching options.

-• In severe weather, only the two center loops will be staked to the ground and the ends folded in to form doors at both ends of the hammock.
+In severe weather, only the two CENTER guy lines on each side will be staked to the ground and the ends of the tarp folded in to form doors at both ends of the hammock.

-• I often closed the "doors" on the windward end of the tarp, and leave the opposite end open for better air flow.
+I often close the "doors" on the windward end of the tarp, and leave the opposite end open for better air flow.

-The right hand images in the photo above shows the "doors" folded back on the outside of the tarp.
+For clarity, the right hand images in the photos above shows the "doors" folded back on the outside of the tarp.
 My preference is to fold the doors back on the inside, as shown in the lower left image.
 Then - if wind or rain interrupts my sleep - I can close the doors from under the tarp.
+The "doors" have stretch cords which are used to connect them together and for staking to the ground.

 This VERSATILE tarp provides maximum versatility over your hammock.
 But it is also a roomy ground shelter for the solo camper or couple.